 3. Make sure you are calling the right telephone number.
 After waiting for such a long time, and then carefully explaining the situation, you don’t want to hear that you need to call someone else in the IRS because they aren’t the right department.
 If you are calling in response to a notice or letter that you received, check for the appropriate telephone number in the correspondence.
 This may be your only way you can talk to a real person.

 Once you get through to a real person at the IRS, that doesn’t necessarily mean you will get the help you need.
-If you need it, please getting professional help (see step 5. below).
-CPAs and other professional tax advisors had additional options to communicate directly with the IRS and assist you in getting to the bottom of the problem.
+If you need it, please get professional help (see step 5. below).
+CPAs and other professional tax advisors have additional options to communicate directly with the IRS and assist you in getting to the bottom of the problem.

 4. Calling the published telephone numbers.
 If you don’t have a telephone number readily available, go to the IRS Telephone Assistance Page on the IRS web site.
 Listen carefully as you navigate through the automated choices to get to the correct department.
 You will need to enter the appropriate information, and the information you receive will be automated responses from the computer looking up data.
 I hope you are able to get the answer you need, but I’m usually looking for the less obvious and the standard IRS phone numbers seldom work for me.